 Niu has presented a number of new models at the EICMA in Milan, including an electric scooter called MQi GT Evo that goes over 100 km/h and an urban electric motorcycle called RQi.
-For the first time, the Chinese manufacturer is also presenting micro-mobility products such as electric scooters and e-bikes at EICMA.
+The Chinese manufacturer also debuted a range of micro-mobility products in Milan.

-All in all, Niu is putting six new models in the spotlight in Milan: the RQi electric motorbike, two electric scooters called MQi GT Evo and NQI GTS, the KQi2 electric scooter and the BQi e-bike.
-In Europe, initially two of the three scooters (MQi GT Evo and NQI GTS) and the electric scooter will be launched from 1 March.
+All in all, Niu is putting six new models in the spotlight at EICMA: the RQi electric motorbike, two electric scooters called MQi GT Evo and NQI GTS, the KQi2 electric scooter and the BQi e-bike.
+In Europe, initially, two of the three scooters (MQi GT Evo and NQI GTS) and the electric scooter will be launched from 1 March.
 The electric motorbike and e-bike will follow from mid-2022.

 Let’s take a closer look at the novelties: The MQi GT Evo is the latest representative of Niu’s M series.
 It has been completely redesigned visually, has a top speed of a good 100 km/h and sprints from 0 to 50 km/h in 3.3 seconds.
 This top performance is achieved by a 5 kW hub motor in combination with two removable 26 Ah batteries (72 volts).
 Niu gives a range of up to 100 kilometres.
 According to the manufacturer, the batteries can be charged in less than four hours.
 Other features of the MQi GT Evo include a choice of four colours, keyless ignition and an electric anti-theft steering wheel lock.
 It is priced at €4,999 – “including three years of connectivity and app services”, according to Niu.